Sorting in Memristive Memory: Proposed In-Memory Binary Sorting

-After the comparison process, we need values of only four columns (two input data and two comparison results) in the future, i.e., to implement the multiplexer part of the sort unit.
-Hence, we could reuse the rest of memristors.
-Figs.~\ref{Fig:4-bit-Comparator-MUX-Binary}(b) and \ref{Fig:NOR-4-bit-MUX-Binary} show the generic logic and the \texttt{NOR}-based logic circuit for a multi-bit 2-to-1 multiplexer.
+After the comparison process, we need values of only four columns (BL$_1$ and BL$_2$ for the two input data, and BL$_{13}$ and BL$_{14}$ for the two comparison results) to implement the multiplexer part of the sorting unit.
+Hence, we could reuse the rest of the memristors.
+Fig.~\ref{Fig:4-bit-Comparator-MUX-Binary}(b) and Fig.~\ref{fig:4-bit-MUX-all} show the generic logic and the \texttt{NOR}-based logic circuit for a multi-bit 2-to-1 multiplexer.
+Fig.~\ref{Fig:MAGIC-4-bit-MUX} shows our MAGIC-based in-memory design for the two 4-bit multiplexers the sorting circuit requires to select the maximum and minimum data.
 In implementing the multiplexers, we re-use the memory cells of the comparison step.
-To this end, we initialize the columns to \gls{lrs} in one clock cycle.
-Fig.~\ref{Fig:MAGIC-4-bit-MUX} shows our MAGIC-based in-memory design for the two 4-bit multiplexers the sorting circuit requires to select the maximum and minimum data.\ignore{ In implementing the multiplexers we re-use the memory cells of the comparison step to avoid using additional memristors.} The input data (i.e., A, B, and the two results) is again needed in this step as it must be sent to the output of the multiplexers.
-The corresponding memristors are re-used from the same columns used in the comparison step.
-The input data is inverted in two clock cycles; cycles 1 and 2 shown in Fig.~\ref{Fig:MAGIC-4-bit-MUX}.
-The first multiplexer produces the maximum value in cycles 3 to 6.
-The minimum value is produced by the second multiplexer through cycles 7 to 10.
-Since three columns used by the first multiplexer (i.e., P, Q, T) are being re-used by the second multiplexer, an additional cycle is considered for initialization of these columns before execution of the second multiplexer.
-The execution of the multiplexers therefore takes two initialization and 10 operation cycles.
-Hence, execution of the proposed in-memory basic binary sorting takes a total of 39 processing cycles.
+To this end, we initialize the columns used in the comparison step (BL$_3$ to BL$_{12}$) to \gls{lrs} in one clock cycle.
+The input data is inverted in two clock cycles, cycles 1 and 2 (on BL$_4$ and BL$_5$) shown in Fig.~\ref{Fig:MAGIC-4-bit-MUX}.
+The first multiplexer produces the maximum value on BL$_{10}$ in cycles 3 to 6.
+The minimum value is produced on BL$_{11}$ by the second multiplexer through cycles 7 to 10.
+Since three columns used by the first multiplexer (i.e., P, Q, T) are being re-used by the second multiplexer, an additional cycle is considered for the initialization of these columns before execution of the second multiplex operation.
+The execution of the multiplexers, therefore, takes two initialization and 10 operation cycles.
+Hence, execution of the proposed in-memory basic binary sorting takes a total of 39 processing cycles plus one initialization cycle.